spryker/spryker-docs/docs/scos/dev/tutorials-and-howtos/introduction-tutorials/tutorial-content-and-search-personalized-catalog-pages-spryker-commerce-os.md

 {% info_block infoBox %}

-As you notice, we have the limit passed in the constructor of the query plugin.
-Also, the seed value is the `session_id()` of the customer and it is used with the random score from Elasticsearch.
-Again, you can change these values according to your needs.
+You have the limit passed in the constructor of the query plugin.
+Also, the seed value is `session_id()` of the customer and it is used with the random score from Elasticsearch.
+You can change these values according to your needs.

 {% endinfo_block %}

-7. Both the formatters and the `SearchClient` are and external dependency to our `PersonalizedProductClient`, therefore we need to use the dependency provider to get them and inject them inside our client.
+9. Both the formatters and the `SearchClient` are and external dependency to our `PersonalizedProductClient`, therefore we need to use the dependency provider to get them and inject them inside our client.
 Create the `PersonalizedProductDependencyProvider` in `src/Pyz/Client` and get both the formatters array and the SearchClient.

 The formatter that we need to use here is the `RawCatalogSearchResultFormatterPlugin`.